Satya in Love: Reception

-The movie opened to positive reviews.
-It received a rating of 3 out of 5 from Times of India and got praises from Deccan Herald.
-It received major criticism from viewers in Karnataka due to abundant usage of Telugu language throughout the movie, an Indian language that is not widely understood in the state.
+The movie opened to positive reviews, receiving praise from the Deccan Herald and a rating of 2.5 out of 5 from Rediff.com.
+It received major criticism from viewers in Karnataka due to excessive usage of Telugu language throughout the movie.

 The film opened to record-breaking collections and was the first Kannada film to simultaneously release across India in places like TN, AP, Maharashtra, Goa and Delhi.

-Satya In Love grossed 4 crores in the opening weekend.
-The movie completed 50 days in 19 centers and 100 days in 3 cities - Bangalore, Hubli and Belgaum.
+Satya in Love grossed 4 crores in the opening weekend.
+The movie completed 50 days in 19 centers and 100 days in 3 cities – Bangalore, Hubli and Belgaum.

-The film has been dubbed into Telugu and is expected to be released shortly.